aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

    - The argument `--output-path` is required.
 It is either a local file system location or an S3 location.
 If the output path is a local directory, you can upload the data to an S3 location manually.
-If it is an S3 path, you need to make sure that the Spark cluster has EMRFS library on its class path.
+If it is an S3 path, you need to make sure that the Spark cluster has EMRFS library in its class path.
 The script will export the metadata to a subdirectory of the output-path you provided.

+   - `--database-prefix` and `--table-prefix` (optional) to set a string prefix that is applied to the database and table names.
+They are empty by default.

    - Example spark-submit command to migrate Hive metastore to S3, tested on EMR-4.7.1:
     ```bash